spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-symfony-6.md

 ## Main changes in Symfony 6

-Symfony 6 has a new cycle of innovations that starts one that will also last two years, on a modernized codebase that has been cleaned up from the dead weight of the past.
+Symfony 6 has a new cycle of innovations.
+When it starts, one cycle lasts two years, on a modernized codebase that has been cleaned up from the dead weight of the past.
 The major change included in Symfony 6 is PHP 8.0 being the minimum required version of PHP.
 The code of Symfony 6 has been updated.
 You can take advantage of all the new features in PHP.
 For example, the code includes PHP 8 [attributes](https://www.php.net/manual/fr/language.attributes.overview.php), more expressive and rigorous type declarations, and more.